valderman/haste-compiler/README.md

 Installation
 ------------

-You have two options for getting Haste: installing from Hackage or building from source.
+You have two options for getting Haste: installing from Hackage or from Github.
+In both cases, you need the development libraries for `libbz2` installed on your system.
 Installing the latest stable-ish version from cabal is easy:

     $ cabal install haste-compiler
     $ haste-boot

-Building Haste from source is equally easy.
+Building from Github source is equally easy.
 After checking out the source, `cd` to the source tree and run:

     $ cabal install